 - Opportunity to renovate the local schools, health post and help the local farmers in the area.

-Gorkha Community Volunteer Program is primarily designed to bring forth coordinated efforts of all the experts and interested individuals in different areas under one platform and thereon work towards achieving its common goal.
+Gorkha Community Volunteer Program (GCVP) is primarily designed to bring forth coordinated efforts of all the experts and interested individuals in different areas under one platform and thereon work towards achieving its common goal.
 It provides a unique opportunity for volunteers to live and work in Nepal.
 Upon being selected for volunteering, an individual gets a chance to make a contribution for the sustainable development of Nepal especially in Gorkha.

 The program is coordinated by Sambhav Nepal, a Non-Government Organization.
 The main motive of our company to organize such trip is to help its CSR to reach the top level and try our best to minimize the problems sustained in the community.
 Through collaborative efforts, the Community Development Program was conceived.